 Nvidia’s implementation of OpenCL is crippled and therefore you may get strange results when using their cards.
 Below is a running list of known problems that have no known fix:

 - Nvidia’s implementation of OpenCL does not like the synth variation.
 This is likely because it contains a very large amount of code which contains function calls.
 Whenever you add it to an xform, you will see Fractorium freeze for roughly one minute and your system will consume an additional 4GB of RAM while compiling.
+For this reason, synth variations are excluded from random flames when using Nvidia cards.
 No such problem exists with AMD cards.

 - Certain variations will fail to compile on a Mac with an Nvidia card when using double precision.
 This is due to a bug in their compiler.